Recording Remote Interviews

 Recording on Multiple Tracks

-Whether your podcast consists of multiple people or if you are conducting interviews in your studio or remotely, one of the fundamental principals of a quality recording, is to have all parties recorded on separate tracks.
+Whether your podcast consists of multiple people or if you are conducting interviews in your studio or remotely, one of the fundamental principles of a quality recording is to have all parties recorded on separate tracks.
 Having individuals recorded on their own tracks, makes it much easier to edit the podcast.
 Allowing for a crisp, more professional sounding recording.

 Source Connect is another high quality online platform for recording remote interviews.
 Source connect is relatively expensive, but it is the platform rapidly replacing the traditional ISDN system in professional radio stations and studios.